 Potsdam is known for being the former residence of the Prussian royal family and the German kaisers, so it abounds with stately palaces and beautiful gardens.

-During the bus tour of Potsdam you will be able to use headphones so as not to miss any of the guide's explanations and you will visit on foot the New Palace (with a Renaissance air) and the majestic Sanssouci Palace (known as the German Versailles) and Cecilienhof (with a British country house look).
-You will also stroll through the beautiful baroque old town of Potsdam and walk in the footsteps of Frederick II "the Great".
+During the bus tour of Potsdam you will be able to use headphones so as not to miss any of the guide's explanations and you will visit on foot the New Palace (with a Renaissance air) and the majestic palaces of Sanssouci (known as the German Versailles) and Cecilienhof (with the appearance of a British country house).
+You will also stroll through the beautiful baroque old town of Potsdam and follow in the footsteps of Frederick II "the Great".

 At the end of the Potsdam tour, I recommend you to visit inside some of the palaces of the city because they are amazing.
-And if your excursion to Potsdam coincides with the summer months, you're in luck!
-Because this activity includes a ticket in tourist bus with free stops to explore the town comfortably seated with fantastic views.
+And if your excursion to Potsdam coincides with the summer months, you are in luck! because this activity includes a tourist bus ticket with free stops to explore the town comfortably seated with fantastic views.

 What will you see?

 - Duration: 3 hours

 - Audioguide languages: English, Spanish, French, German, Italian and Russian.

 - Bus tour with walking stops outside the Sanssouci, Cecilienhof and New Palace.

 - Ticket included for a sightseeing bus tour of Potsdam during the summer months.